 This is personal.

 There is something deeply personal we have to tackle.
 In some cultures individualism and the hero worship of lone innovators or transformative leaders defines our societal mythologies.
-It might be hard—in a world that seems to be telling us all too often that we are masters of our own destiny—if only we’d “pull ourselves up by our bootstraps”—to believe that so much of our thinking is happening outside of ourselves.
-We will have to get past the philosophical debates about free will, Hollywood super-hero storylines, hagiographic biographies of great (usually) men, or holier than thou beliefs that peddle bread and circus to distract us.
+It might be hard—in a world that seems to be telling us all too often that we are masters of our own destiny—to believe that so much of our thinking is happening outside of ourselves.
+We will have to get past the philosophical debates about free will, Hollywood super-hero storylines, biographies of great (usually) men, or other stories that capture our attention but drive us into destructive loops of comparison and self-doubt.
 We will need to move beyond treating luck and serendipity as a signal of our own capacity and open our eyes to look around and see how much our context has helped us get to where we are, left us asleep at the wheel, or worse, filled the room with knock out gas.

-The recent global pandemic has seen a significant rise in a sort of contextual collapse as “bedzooms” replace not only classrooms but also walks to school with friends, bus rides, study halls, and all the shaping functions humans crave or find traction within, to build their capacity.
-Imagine if, instead of millions of students, parents, and teachers blaming themselves, over diagnosing symptoms, overmedicating themselves or worse, in the face of an epidemic of missed or incomplete homework, our places and things could listen for goals and help us change our context to help us reach them like a master executive coach.
-At the more futuristic end of the spectrum our research team mate Neta Tamir has been exploring the development of a “which watch” that can help you pick which new skills, mindsets, or toolsets you want to build, when.
-It then broadcasts those goals to all of the things and places in your “Cognitive Information Model” and enlists their help.
-She thinks of it as a parametric CIM (or even Sim) for your BIM.
+Liminality is that moment when something moves from subliminal or undetectable to a sense that something new is on the horizon.
+We’ve all experienced that period of time, or liminal zone, when we can feel that we are at a transition moment of becoming.
+We are balanced between who we were, and who we might become.
+Most of those times are not done all by ourselves, the place we are, the people who help us, the history we have and the possible potential ahead are all part of the context of that period of time and join together to help us become something new.
+Unfortunately the recent global pandemic has seen a significant rise in a sort of contextual collapse as “bedzooms” replace not only classrooms but also walks to school with friends, bus rides, study halls, and all the shaping functions humans crave or find traction within, to build their capacity.
+A simple and powerful example is the recent rise of millions of students, parents, and teachers blaming themselves, over diagnosing symptoms, overmedicating themselves or worse, in the face of an epidemic of missed or incomplete homework.
+It’s hard to realize that we don’t have that “league of liminal” helping us out.
+But what if they could even now?
+What if our places and things could listen for our goals or aspirations or intentions and help us change our context?
+Our research team mate Neta Tamir has been exploring the development of a “which watch” that can help you pick which new skills, mindsets, or toolsets you want to build, when.
+It then broadcasts those intentions—or at least hints at the directionality you’d like to explore as you grow—to all of the things, people, and places that make up your context and may be able to help.
+As our things and places wake up, how might we redirect their goals to be ours?
+How might we enlist them into our league of liminality?
+She thinks of it as compass or map or personal guide to help us navigate and grow our own “Cognitive Information Model, a CIM (or even Sim) for the emerging BIM that surrounds us.

-If none of those words or acronyms make much sense to you, lets look at a simple yet powerful example of a thing that has a small bit of goal oriented agency which, when combined with a powerful learning insight about how we cope with procrastination, can change context and help students reach their goals?
+If none of those words or acronyms make much sense to you, lets look at a simple yet powerful example of a thing that has a small bit of goal oriented agency of its own, which, when combined with a powerful learning insight about how we cope with procrastination, can change context and help students reach their goals?
 Consider the lowly tomato shaped kitchen timer.
 By setting a goal of a few minutes of focused work, knowing that you can reward yourself when the timer goes off, you can change your context enough to start making progress.
-Barbara Oakley, an engineer, teacher, and leader in helping people learn how to learn and translate learning research into practical approaches, dives into more details about the Pomodoro method in this short video.
+Barbara Oakley, an engineer, teacher, and leader in helping people learn how to learn works to translate learning research into practical approaches.
+She dives into more details about what’s called the Pomodoro method in this short video.

 Hope, as the day breaks.